top of page

 Cheryl!
 And Scott!
 Both similarly trussed up, but both alive.

 A brief spurt of relief shot through him, but it died with a fierce jab between his shoulder blades.
-This was bad.

-Really bad.
+Very bad.

 Voices shouted in a language he couldn’t understand, but it was clear they wanted him to get in the bed of the pickup truck in front of them.